PikaJew002/handrolled/docs/README.md

 This routes file assumes a few things:

 First, that you have created `UsersController`, `InvokableController`, `Auth\LoginController`, and `Auth\LogoutController` classes somewhere and are namespaced under `App\Http\Controllers`.
+Second, that you have a template `resources/views/home.twig.html`.
-Second, in order to use the `AuthenticateEdible` middleware you will need to have a `User` model (which the class is defined in `config/auth.php`) that looks something like this (must implement the interface and use the trait):
+Third, in order to use the `AuthenticateEdible` middleware you will need to have a `User` model (which the class is defined in `config/auth.php`) that looks something like this (must implement the interface and use the trait):

 ```php
 // {project_dir}/src/Models/User.php